wp-plugins/yith-footer-banner/README.txt

 == Changelog ==

+= 1.0.4 =
+* Fixed the logo that appear also when its field is empty
+* Updated: Plugin Core Framework

 = 1.0.3 =
-Fixed minor bugs
+* Fixed minor bugs

 = 1.0.2 =
-Fixed minor bugs
+* Fixed minor bugs

 = 1.0.1 =
-Fixed some bugs
+* Fixed some bugs
-Added the possibility to have a text above Name and Email fields.
+* Added the possibility to have a text above Name and Email fields.

 = 1.0.0 =
 * Initial release